eush77/ass-styles/README.md

 ### `restyler.get(style, property)`

-Get the value of the property in the specific style.
+Get value of the property in the specific style.

+Return value is a string.

 ### `restyler.set(style, property, value)`

-Set the value of the property in the specific style.
+Set value of the property in the specific style.

+If `value` is not a string, it is converted to string.

 ### `restyler.value`